TheAlgorithms/Algorithms-Explanation/en/Basic Math/Finding_number_of_Digits_in_a_Number.md

 Therefore, number of digits = 5.
 ```

-**Analysis of above algorithm:** You can clearly see that the number of operations performed in the above solution is equal to the count of digits present in the number.
-So, the time complexity of the solution is **O(digitsCount)**.
+**Analysis of the above algorithm:** You can clearly see that the number of operations performed in the above solution is equal to the count of digits present in the number.
+So, the time complexity of the solution is `O(digitsCount)`.

 <div align="center">
-  <h2 align="center"> Solution 2 </h2>
+  <h2 align="center"> 2nd Solution </h2>
 </div>

+**Better Solution:**
-**Better Solution:** A better solution is to use mathematics to solve this problem.
-The number of digits in a number say N can be easily obtained by using the formula:
+A better solution is to use mathematics to solve this problem.
+The number of digits in a number (say N) can be easily obtained by using the following formula:
 ```
 number of digits in N = log10(N) + 1.
 ```